Exponential twist of probability measures: drift correction in term of a generalized gradient: Extension of the carré du champ under

-This concludes the proof. \end{proof} Proposition \ref{prop:GammaContinuous} states that, under Hypothesis \ref{hyp:compensator}, the operator $\Gamma^v$ can be decomposed into a jump part and a continuous component $\Gamma^{v, c}$ given by \eqref{eq:decompGamma}.
-We now extend this new operator $\Gamma^{v, c}$ from $\shd$ (being a domain of a martingale problem) to a wider domain $\scrd$.
+We now extend this new operator $\Gamma^{v, c}$, defined in Proposition \ref{prop:GammaContinuous}, from $\shd$ (being the domain of a martingale problem) to a wider domain $\scrd$.
 By assumption, for every $\phi \in \shd,$ $\phi(\cdot, X_\cdot)$ is a special semimartingale.
 This will allow to identify a unique decomposition for $\phi(\cdot, X_\cdot)$ even for an important class of non-special semimartingales.

-The extension of $\Gamma^{v, c}$ will naturally intervene in the formulation of the martingale problem verified by $\Q^*$ in the examples in Section \ref{sec:applications} when the process $X$ is not a special semimartingale under $\P$.
+The extension of $\Gamma^{v, c}$ will naturally intervene in the formulation of the martingale problem verified by $\Q$ in the examples in Section \ref{sec:applications} when the process $X$ is not a special semimartingale under $\P$.
 For $\phi, \psi \in \shd(\P)$, let $d_c$ be defined by

 \begin{remark} \begin{enumerate} \item The application $d_c$ introduced by \eqref{eq:metricD2} is a {\it semidistance} in the sense that it is non-negative, symmetric, verifies the triangular inequality but $d_c(\phi, \psi)$ might be $0$ even if $\phi \neq \psi$. \item $d_c$ is homogeneous in the sense that $d_c(\phi, \psi) = d_c(\phi-\psi, 0)$ for all $\phi, \psi \in \shd(\P)$. \end{enumerate} \end{remark} We endow $L^0$ defined in Notation \ref{rmk:v}, with the natural metric